-For parents of children with special educational needs, including those with statements or EHC Plans.
+For parents of children with special educational needs, including those with

-The Children and Families Act, which became law and was implemented in September 2014, resulted in changes to the way you and your child will receive support from your local council, health and social care services and nurseries, schools or colleges:
+The Children and Families Act, which became law and was implemented in September 2014, resulted in changes to the way you and your child receive support from your local council, health and social care services and nurseries, schools or colleges:

 Once your child has an EHC plan, you may choose to apply for a personal budget if you wish.
 A Personal Budget is designed to give you and your child more control over certain aspects of the support your child needs.
 A personal budget is a payment that is made to allow you to source and fund some of the services your child needs yourself.
 The amount you may be given, and how it could be spent, is something that would be agreed with the council.
 Details of eligibility for personal budgets are available from http://www.centralbedfordshire.gov.uk/localoffer .
 A Personal Budget is not compulsory, and parents are able to decide whether they wish to fund some of their child’s support in this way or not.